 Federal HUB Zone Program

-The Federal HUB Zone Program (Historically Underutilized Business Zones) allow small businesses in urban communities the opportunity to gain competitive access to federal set-aside contracts.
+The Federal HUB Zone Program (Historically Underutilized Business Zones) allows small businesses in urban communities the opportunity to gain competitive access to federal set-aside contracts.
 The federal government has a goal of awarding 3% of dollars for federal prime and subcontracts to HUB Zone certified small businesses.